basuabhirup/secret-app/README.md

 * `mongoose-encryption` package is smart enough to decrypt the passwords from the database whenever POST requests are created on the `/login` route.
 Therefore, anyone having access to the server code in `app.js` file can get access to all the users' passwords.
 <br />

-### Level 3 Security: Hashing passwords
+#### Level 3 Security: Hashing passwords with MD5
 * Insalled the `md5` module using `npm i md5` command and required the same in our `app.js` file:
 ```javascript
 const md5 = require('md5');
 ```
 <br />

-* Modified the user object inside the handler function of the 'POST' requests made on the `/register` route, so that instead of storing the users' passwords in our database, we use our Hash function MD5 to turn that into a irreversible hash.
+* Modified the user object inside the handler function of the `POST` requests made on the `/register` route, so that instead of storing the users' passwords in our database, we use our Hash function MD5 to turn that into a irreversible hash.
 ```javascript
 const user = new User({
     email: req.body.username,